jmtilli/caj/README.md

 have a custom implementation of the associative array, which may differ from the implementation that you want to use in your program.

+## C API for JSON out (CAJ\_out): a JSON output library for C

+Many JSON output libraries require you to convert your own object structure into the JSON library object structure before it's able to serialize the objects to JSON.
+CAJ\_out has been designed to be different.
+It allows you to directly output JSON tokens from any functions.
+Thus, you can create JSON serializers for your objects without needing to do any object representation conversion.
+This makes for a more efficient JSON output.

+The CAJ\_out library also nicely indents your JSON.
+The indentation character and level are configurable.
+The CAJ\_out library has a configurable data sink allowing you to store the data anywhere you want -- to a file, to a network connection or to a memory block.

+Also, the CAJ\_out library supports three variants of outputting numbers.
+One variant outputs integers.
+Another variant outputs floating point numbers that are always represented in the most compact form they can be represented, but with always a decimal separator or exponent so that they can be identified as flaoting point numbers rather than integers.
+The third variant outputs an arbitrary number and automatically makes the choice between integer and floating point format (numbers that are exact integers of at most 48 bits are always represented without any floating point formatting).

 ## C API for JSON union (CAJUN): a tree-based parser for JSON in C language

 CAJUN uses CAJ to parse to populate a union-based parse tree.
 The associative